zhiwen10/Whole_Brain_Input_Mapping/README.md

-For full pipeline software access, please see link here, and contact Margrie Lab.
+For full pipeline software access, please see link here (private as of 16/Sep/2019), and contact Margrie Lab.

 https://github.com/orgs/SainsburyWellcomeCentre/teams/cell_counting_user/repositories

-For new version of cell detection pipeline, see link here.
+For new version of cell detection pipeline (private as of 16/Sep/2019), see link here.

 https://github.com/adamltyson/cellfinder